wHoIsDReAmer/otpc/README.md

 ### License

-This project is distributed under the [License Name - e.g., MIT] license.
+This project is distributed under the MIT license.
 See the `LICENSE` file for details.
-(Need to add a LICENSE file to the project).